jaceiverson/aoc-2021/README.md

 ## 3 - Session ID cookie

 You will need to have your session id saved as an environment variable.
-You can find your session ID in the chrome inspect tool in either Network or Application tab after signing into Advent of Code.
+You can find your session ID in the chrome inspect tool (right click anywhere on the page, then find Inspect--normally on the bottom of the right click menu) in either Network or Application tab after signing into Advent of Code.

 > In the Network tab you will have to inspect a request and find the cookie in the header of that request